-Applicable securities laws in the offering jurisdictions provide you with a remedy to sue to cancel your agreement to buy these securities or for damages if this Offering Memorandum, or any amendment thereto, contains a misrepresentation.
+Applicable securities laws in the offering jurisdictions provide you with a remedy to sue to cancel your agreement to buy the Units or for damages if this Offering Memorandum, or any amendment thereto, contains a misrepresentation.
 Unless otherwise noted, in this section, a "misrepresentation" means an untrue statement or omission of a material fact that is required to be stated or that is necessary in order to make a statement in this Offering Memorandum not misleading in light of the circumstances in which it was made.

 These remedies are available to you whether or not you relied on the misrepresentation.
-However, there are various defences available to the Persons or companies that you have a right to sue.
+However, there are various defences available to the persons or companies that you have a right to sue.
 In particular, they have a defence if you knew of the misrepresentation when you purchased the securities.
 In addition, these remedies, or notice with respect thereto, must be exercised or delivered, as the case may be, by you within the strict time limit prescribed in the applicable securities laws.

 The applicable contractual and statutory rights are summarized below.
-By its execution of the Subscription Agreement, the Trust will be deemed to have granted these rights to you.
-Subscribers should refer to the applicable securities laws of their respective offering jurisdiction for the particulars of these rights or consult with professional advisors.
+Subscribers should refer to the applicable securities laws of their respective offering Jurisdiction for the particulars of these rights or consult with professional advisors.